Bill Watterson: Fight against merchandising his characters

 For years, Watterson battled against pressure from publishers to merchandise his work, something that he felt would cheapen his comic through compromising the act of creation or reading.
+Early in his career, he was more open minded about possibly doing a television or film animated adaptation, stating he had admiration for the work of Walt Disney and thought animation could open up new avenues in creativity not available through the comic strip format, but he later backed away from the idea when he became nervous of the characters having voice actors and the high level of work involved with animation.

 He refused to merchandise his creations on the grounds that displaying Calvin and Hobbes images on commercially sold mugs, stickers, and T-shirts would devalue the characters and their personalities.
 Watterson said that Universal kept putting pressure on him and that he had signed his contract without fully perusing it because, as a new artist, he was happy just to find a syndicate willing to give him a chance (two other syndicates had previously turned him down).
 He added that the contract was so one-sided that, if Universal really wanted to, they could license his characters against his will, and could even fire him and continue Calvin and Hobbes with a new artist.
 Watterson's position eventually won out, and he was able to renegotiate his contract so that he would receive all rights to his work.
 Later he said that the licensing fight exhausted him and contributed to the need for a nine-month sabbatical in 1991.

 Despite Watterson's efforts, many unofficial knockoffs have been found, including items that depict Calvin and Hobbes consuming alcohol or Calvin urinating on a logo.
 Watterson has said, "Only thieves and vandals have made money on Calvin and Hobbes merchandise."

+Only three pieces of official merchandise featuring Calvin and Hobbes were ever produced: two wall calendars for 1988-1989 and 1989-1990, and an educational book titled "Teaching with Calvin and Hobbes" in 1993.